 |Moderate to fast speeds, generally stable||May forget what the adapter is for and throw it away|

-The eGauge can be used with a WiFi bridge connected to the Ethernet port, which will allow the eGauge to connect to nearby WiFi networks. eGauge Systems officially supports two WiFi bridges manufactured by third parties: the AP-WR802N, which can be powered from a USB port and is generally suitable for short distances and residential applications, and the AP-WA801, which features large external antennas and longer range better suited for commercial applications, but requires power from a 120Vac wall adapter.
-Unsupported WiFi bridges may be used, but it may be necessary to obtain configuration assistance from the manufacturer directly - eGauge Systems cannot help with configuration.
+The eGauge can be used with a WiFi bridge connected to the Ethernet port, which will allow the eGauge to connect to nearby WiFi networks. eGauge Systems officially supports the AP-WR802N, which can be powered from a USB port and is generally suitable for short distances and residential/small commercial applications.
+Unsupported WiFi bridges (including directional antennas) may be used, but it may be necessary to obtain configuration assistance from the manufacturer directly - eGauge Systems cannot help with configuration of third party WiFi devices.
 It is recommended to use the 2.4GHz band whenever possible, as 2.4Ghz has better penetration characteristics and the eGauge can't take advantage of the speeds offered by the 5GHz band.

 Like HomePlug, a WiFi bridge doesn't require any additional wiring to be run between the customer's router/switch and the eGauge, which can reduce initial costs.
 WiFi bridges are also relatively inexpensive.
 Some WiFi bridges feature external antennas which can be extended to get the best signal without relocating the bridge itself.